tony-shifflett/lessonOne/README.md

 #### Classes

-Although the above approach works, colors represent a style that is most often applied to multiple elements on a page so we need to think long term growth of our app.
+Although the above approach works, colors represent a style that is most often applied to multiple elements on a page so we need to think about re-useability.

 So let's take that approach and assign each color a **class** and name the class the keyword.

 This requires that we edit the HTML so let's do that first.

 Since the **p** contains only a single **span** and no additional text we can assign the class to the **p**.

 ```html
   <article>